viamrobotics/docs/docs/extend/modular-resources/_index.md

 {{% alert title="Modules vs. modular resources" color="tip" %}}

-A configured **module** can make one or more *modular resources* available for configuration.
+A configured *module* can make one or more *modular resources* available for configuration.

 {{% /alert %}}

 ### Code your module

-Code a module in the Go or Python programming languages with [Viam's SDKs](/program/apis/) that does the following:
+Use [Viam's Go or Python SDKs](/program/apis/) to code a module that does either of the following:

 {{< tabs >}}
 {{% tab name="Define a New Model of a Built-In Resource Type" %}}